Anyone Can Cook Pantry Checklist for Up and Coming Baking Superstars

-We learn from the Pixar movie Ratatouille that Anyone Can Cook.
+Anyone can cook!
+We learn this important Disney Movie Lesson in the Pixar movie Ratatouille that Anyone Can Cook.
 This is true, but like anything it takes practice.
-And in order to practice you’ll actually need stuff in your kitchen to practice with.
-If you’ve been perusing the Disney Recipes on pinterest you know you need quite few ingredients at all times to strike when the baking bug hits.
+And to practice you’ll need stuff in your kitchen to practice with.
+As such, we’ve cooked up this Baking Pantry Checklist to have on hand at all times.
+If you’ve been perusing the Disney Recipes on this blog and everywhere else, you know you need quite a few ingredients at all times to strike when the baking bug hits.

-Luckily, we’ve crafted the Pantry List of Ingredients to have on hand.
+Luckily, we’ve crafted the Baking Pantry Checklist of Ingredients to have on hand.
 For me, it never fails.
 I’ll be in a baking craze some random Saturday morning and then realize I’m out of something!
 Needless to say, it kills my desire to cook or bake if I have to jump in the car and drive a half hour to get cinnamon.
+Or wait for someone to deliver it.

-So in order to prevent this from happening to you and any future meltdowns that may result from not having a staple pantry item, our quick and dirty list is in a printable version below.
-If you’re lucky enough to live in a city with Amazon Prime Now you may not need this list as the 2 hour delivery service is something we’ve been waiting to appear in Cleveland for a while now.
-Unfortunately we still have drive to the store for stuff we want immediately.
+So to prevent this from happening to you and any future meltdowns that may result from not having a staple pantry item, our quick and dirty list is in a printable version below.
+If you’re lucky enough to live in a city with Amazon Grocery Delivery, you may not need this list.
+We do, however, like to plan ahead when we can and save the planet, by limiting our driving all over the place at the same time.

-These herbs and spices can be added to many different kinds of recipes and always great to have on hand.
-The warmer spices can be used in chili, cinnamon rolls and breads.
-The herbs can be used in meat, veggie or pasta dishes and cilantro is critical to any homemade guacamole.
+These herbs and spices can be added to many different kinds of recipes and are always great to have on hand.
+The warmer spices can be used in chili, cinnamon rolls and bread.
+The herbs can be used in meat, veggie, or pasta dishes and cilantro is critical to any homemade guacamole.
 These should be left un-refrigerated and stored in a dry cool place like a cupboard away from your stove.
+We best like Spices from Diaspora and The Spice House

 • Baking Powder